-research, I draw from newer viewpoints including the institutional model for saving behavior, and insights from behavioral economists to understand how to increase savings behavior among low- and moderate-income people.
+and high unemployment, households may lack the resources needed to accrue adequate emergency savings.7 In my research, I draw from newer frameworks including the institutional model for saving behavior and insights from behavioral economists to understand how to increase savings behavior among low- and moderate-income people.

-Departing from the life-cycle theory of saving, my colleagues Michael Sherraden and Sondra Beverly pioneered the institutional theory of saving, which suggests that institutional factors greatly affect an individual's ability to save.
-These factors include access, information, incentives, facilitation, expectations, restrictions and security.
-The institutional model also suggests that all people can save if given access to the right systems-the correct plumbing.
-Access to and knowledge about savings accounts, employer-based retirement plans, and 529 accounts are several examples of these wealth building products that are less likely to be accessed by low-income Americans.
-10
+My colleagues Michael Sherraden and Sondra Beverly pioneered the institutional theory of saving, which suggests that institutional factors greatly affect an individual's ability to save.8 These factors include access, information, incentives, facilitation, expectations, restrictions and security.9 The institutional model also suggests that all people can save if given access to the right systems-the correct plumbing.
+Examples of these types of systems include savings accounts, employer-based retirement plans, and 529 accounts, all of which low-income Americans are less likely to be able to access.10

 Behavioral economists have further expanded our understanding of saving behavior by showing how people are predictably irrational in their saving practices and habits.
-People tend to continue whatever habits, accounts, and transactions they have in place, even if those are not optimal.
-People also tend to adopt default choices if offered several savings options, to flee from decisions that appear difficult or complex, and to procrastinate instead of taking action.
-These behavioral and cognitive biases contribute to the status quo of low saving rates.
-However, I and other researchers have begun to translate these insights into practical strategies and program designs that can effectively improve saving behaviors.
-For example, our research in the Refund to Savings Initiative has shown that it is possible to increase the number of filers who save part of their tax refund and the amount set aside: by suggesting that filers should save a specific percentage of the refund-for example, 75%-we increased the number of savers and the amount saved.
+People tend to continue whatever habits, accounts, and transactions they have in place, even if they are not optimal.11 People also tend to adopt default choices when offered among several savings options,12 to flee from decisions that appear difficult or complex,13 and to procrastinate instead of taking action.14 These behavioral and cognitive biases contribute to the status quo of low saving rates, so an understanding of these biases can help researchers and policymakers craft smarter policies.
+Along with other researchers, I work to translate these insights into practical strategies and program designs that can effectively improve saving behaviors in particular.
+For example, our research through the Refund to Savings (R2S) initiative has shown that it is possible to increase both the number of tax filers who save part of their tax refund and the amount filers save: suggesting that filers save a specific percentage of the refund, such as 75%, increased the number of savers and the amount saved.15